We're sorry to say and it's unfortunate.

 The Strategy - Eat Super filling Mini-meals.

-Fill up on the foods that weigh a lot but have fewer calories, such as gazpacho, baked potatoes (without the toppings), fruits, vegetables and salads.
+Fill up on the foods that weigh a lot but have fewer calories.

 Diet-Traps - Red Flag Zone - The Dastardly Plateau.